 • your signature

-You must pay court fees to file the appeal.
-If you are proven right by the court, you will receive this fee back.
-You will receive a written confirmation of receipt.
+You must pay court fees to file an appeal.
+If the court rules in your favor, these costs will be refunded.
+You will receive written confirmation of receipt.

 Description

-You can object to many decisions made by the municipality.
+You can lodge an objection against many decisions made by the municipality.
 The municipality will decide on your objection.
 If you disagree with that decision, you can appeal.
-The decision you receive from the municipality will tell you where you can appeal.
+The decision you receive from the municipality will state where you can lodge your appeal.
 This is usually the court.

 You will often receive an invitation to a court hearing.
-At the court hearing, you can orally explain why you disagree with the decision on your objection.
-You may also have your lawyer or someone you authorize do this.
+During the hearing, you can explain verbally why you disagree with the decision on your objection.
+You may also have your lawyer or someone you authorize do this for you.

-• You disagree with a decision on an objection by the municipality or
+• You disagree with a decision on an objection made by the municipality or

-• You disagree with a decision of the municipality and you had previously submitted a view against the draft decision.
-This usually involves more complicated decisions about permits.
+• You disagree with a decision made by the municipality and you had previously submitted an opinion against the draft decision.
+This usually concerns more complex decisions about permits.
 For example, an environmental permit for a national monument.

 Term

-Your notice of appeal must be filed with the court within 6 weeks.
-These 6 weeks start from the mailing date on the municipal decision on your appeal.
+Your appeal must be submitted to the court within six weeks.
+These six weeks commence from the date of dispatch of the municipal decision on your objection.

-If you disagree with the judge's ruling, you can appeal within 6 weeks.
-You will read in the judge's ruling where you can appeal.
+If you disagree with the judge's ruling, you can lodge an appeal within six weeks.
+The judge's ruling will tell you where you can lodge your appeal.